 - If people, pets, or livestock come into contact with a bloom, rinse off with clean water as soon as possible and contact a doctor or veterinarian.

-- Report problems when you find them.
+- Report problems when you find them to the Department of Environmental Quality’s (DEQ’s) spill and complaint site.
 This will ensure that the Department of Environmental Quality (DEQ) is aware of problem areas.

 - Participate in the Wyoming Nutrient Work Group and help provide DEQ with input on how to most effectively address nutrient pollution.